GJDuck/LowFat/README.md

   and is not officially supported.
 * R. Gil et al, *There's a Hole in the Bottom of the C: On the Effectiveness of Allocation Protection*, 2018:
-  This paper claims "pointer stretching" (using **sub-object** overflows to overwrite a function pointers) as an attack against LowFat and related bounds checkers.
+  This paper claims "pointer stretching" (using a *sub-object overflow* to overwrite a function pointer) as an attack against LowFat and related bounds checkers.
 However, sub-object overflows are **explicitly out-of-the-scope** of LowFat (see the *Caveats* above), so it is hardly surprising that the "pointer stretching" attack still works.
 Similarly, LowFat does not protect against other out-of-scope errors, including use-after-free, type confusion, uninitialized memory, etc., and these may also be used for attacks.
-  Finally, the paper overlooks existing LowFat extensions that **does** detect sub-object overflows (and much more), namely [EffectiveSan](https://github.com/GJDuck/EffectiveSan).
+  Finally, the paper overlooks existing LowFat extensions that do detect sub-object overflows (and much more), namely [EffectiveSan](https://github.com/GJDuck/EffectiveSan).